vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ones that don't.
 The set of ~musician has extra table data, like what they did and doesn't include the word musician itself.
 Therefore a rule can match on ~musician and know it has supplemental data available.

-This is made clearer when the set is named something list ~xxxlist.
+This is made clearer when the set is named something list `~xxxlist`.
 But the system evolved and is not consistent.

 > How are double-quoted strings handled?

 First, note that you are not allowed strings that end in punctuation followed by a space.
-This string "I love you. " is illegal.
+This string _"I love you. "_ is illegal.
 There is no function adding that space serves.

 String handling depends on the context.
 In input/pattern context, it means translate the string into an appropriately tokenized entity.
 Such context happens when a user types in such a string: